TriTechX/CoreBench/README.md

 - GPU brand and name
 - System name (hostname)

-This bench is more accurate on lower-end systems running Core.
-High end systems may achieve very fluctuating results.
+This benchmark is aimed at a general consumer/PC enthusiast market, it may not be useful for companies with large-scale servers.

 ### When running CoreBench, you agree to the following: